 Make a plan

 If your flight is cancelled, the first thing you need to do is work out how you’re going to get to your destination.
 After all, you don’t want to be aimlessly wandering around an airport with no idea when or how you’re going to leave.
+Use your time wisely, with little to no time pressure now, it could be great time to check you’ve got your essentials, I always pack a travellers first aid kit when ever I fly, but now might a good time to check it’s fully stocked and refill at the airport store if not.

 In the case of cancellations, you’ll need to rebook your flight.
 You can do this by visiting the desk of the airline you’re travelling with, whose staff will aim to get you a seat on the next available flight.
 Some airlines have desks airside, while to access other companies, you will have to return to the check-in area, and come back through customs once you’re sorted.
 If you’re not sure where to find your airline’s desk, head to the airport information booth.